danielmschaves/danielmschaves/README.md

-### Hi there 👋 I'm Daniel Chaves, a Data Engineering and Data Science enthusiast.
+### 👋 Hey there!
+I'm Daniel Chaves, a Data Engineering and Data Science enthusiast on a mission to craft outstanding software products with the power of data-driven decisions.

+#### 🚀 My expertise:
-#### I am committed to incorporating the best practices in agile methodologies, innovation, and data-driven decision-making into software processes to produce exceptional products.
-I specialize in Project and Product Management using Business Intelligence tools like Power BI and SQL, and I'm always looking to improve and optimize systems through automation and pipeline building.
+- Passionate about Agile methodologies, innovation, and best practices in software development
+- Skilled in Project and Product Management using Business Intelligence tools like Power BI and SQL
+- Focused on continuous improvement, optimization, and automation in systems and pipeline building

-#### Skills
+#### 💼 Skills:

 - Project and Product Management
 - Business Intelligence
 - Data Engineering